 Gradual onset limps or sudden onset limps that don’t seem to be bothering your dog too much can usually wait a few hours, and in some cases, may even resolve on their own during the waiting period.
 In other cases, however, your dog can’t wait.

 Broken bones or dislocated joints require immediate care, and nerve damage can be a sign of a more serious neurological condition or spinal injury.
-You need to get your dog into the veterinarian or veterinary emergency room if your dog shows any of the following signs of an emergency:
+You need to get your dog into the veterinarian or veterinary emergency room immediately if your dog shows any of the following signs of an emergency:

 - Dangling limb (dislocation)